vllm-project/vllm-spyre/docs/getting_started/installation.md

 ## Trouble-Shooting

+As the installation process is evolving over time, you may have arrived here after following outdated installation steps.
+If you encountered any of the errors below, it may be easiest to start over with a new Python virtual environment (`.venv`) as outlined above.

 ### Installation using `pip` (instead of `uv`)

 If you happen to have followed the pre-`uv` installation instructions, you might